ShiiFu/TableTopFinder-lang/README.md

 Consider adding your own language to the repository to browse the website in your own language and help us to expand the website.

-> :exclamation: These are the translation files for the new [TableTopFinder website](https://www.tabletopfinder.eu/) that will hopefully be live Q4 2018

 ## How can I help?
 The [`src`](src/) folder contains all translations, separated by language.
 The name of the folder is the [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) language code.